Economic Problems of Bangladesh and Solutions

 Capital Accumulation

-Investment can increase production in agriculture, industry and service sector.
-To increase investment Bangladeshi people should start savings and the government of BD should cooperate on profitable investments.
+Investment can increase production in agriculture, industry, and service sectors.
+To increase investment Bangladeshi people should start saving and the government of BD should cooperate on profitable investments.

 Rapid Industrialization